Experience Verification Letter

 2. SERVICE MEMBER INFORMATION.

-Rank/Grade: [RANK]
+Rank/Grade: [rank]

 SSN (last 4): [XXXX]

-DOD ID / Service Number: [NUMBER]
+DOD ID / Service Number: [number]

 3. MILITARY SERVICE.

-Branch of Service: [BRANCH]
+Branch of Service: [branch]

-Date Entered Active Duty: [DATE]
+Date Entered Active Duty: [date]

-Total Active Service: [X years, X months]
+Total Active Service: [years, months]

 4. MOS / AFSC / NEC HELD.
 The service member held the following aviation maintenance specialties:

-Dates: [FROM — TO]
+Dates: [from — to]

 5. AIRCRAFT TYPE EXPERIENCE.
 The service member performed hands-on maintenance on the following aircraft: